 If the first line does not have this type of information, then CSV2QBO will look at the column headers to determine the account type, and read the rest of the information from the QuickBooks Account Info dialog.

-All data must be in columns, and the columns need to have the column name at the top of the column.
+All data must be in columns, and the columns should have the column name at the top of the column.
 Normally the column headers are in the second line of the spreadsheet, but CSV2QBO will search until a header row is found.
-The order of the columns is not important, and only the columns in bold are required .
+The order of the columns is not important, and only the columns in bold are required.

 Many alternate column names are used by various financial institutions, and most of them are recognized by CSV2QBO.
-If you find one that is not recognized, please report that and it will be fixed quickly.
-The following is the list of ‘standard’ column names and their meanings for different account types.
+If your CSV file does not have column headers, or uses different names, then running under Preview Mode is the easiest way to assign the column names for your CSV file.

 - Date - transaction date

 - Number – check number (for bank accounts only)